Brandon Williams (politician): Abortion

+Gay rights

+Williams stated that he would've voted for the Respect for Marriage Act if he were in office soon enough to do so.
+He argued, "it’s just moral and decent to respect same-sex unions under the law – marriage under the law."

 Gun regulation

 Williams said he would oppose any effort in Congress to restrict or remove access to firearms, including red flag laws and bans of assault weapons and high-capacity magazines.
-He has said he would support stronger background checks for gun purchases.
+He has indicated that he would support stronger background checks for gun purchases.

 Personal life

 Williams met his wife, Stephanie, at a Bible study group in Orlando, Florida, while in the U.S. Navy.
 They married in 1992 and have two children.
 They began homeschooling their children after a conflict with a teacher over religion while their daughter was in the second grade.

 In addition to Florida, Texas, and upstate New York, Williams also lived in Seattle, New York City, and Silicon Valley.
-In 2010 the Williams family built a home on their farm in Sennett.
-They sold the farm and moved to Washington, D.C. in 2025.
+They moved to Washington, D.C., in 2025.

-Williams's father Don is politically active in Dallas, particularly in social equality and racial justice.
-In 1995 he founded the Foundation for Community Empowerment, which focuses on urban revitalization in South Dallas.
+Williams's father Don is politically active in Dallas, particularly in social equality and racial justice and is a long time Democratic donor.
+Previously the CEO of Trammell Crow Company, in 1995 Don founded the Foundation for Community Empowerment, which focuses on urban revitalization in South Dallas.
 After the George Floyd protests of 2020, Don Williams and other members of the Dallas business elite developed an eight-point action plan that included raising the minimum wage, banning police use of chokeholds, and expanding Medicaid in Texas.
 Williams has said that he disagrees with his father politically but appreciates what he has done for Dallas's poor.